About Us

 Trustee

-With three grown children, Claire also sings regularly with folk and shanty groups around town.
+With three grown children, Claire regularly sings with folk and shanty groups around St. Ives.
+She is also a member of the Shanty Shout committee.

 Kit Grindstaff